Hirwaun

-Etymology
+Toponymy

-Hirwaun (also formerly spelled as Hirwain, Herwain and Hyrwen) derives from two common Welsh toponyms: hir meaning "long" and 'gwaun (mutated to waun) meaning moorland.

-Writing in 1887, Thomas Morgan stated that the correct name is Hirwaun Gwrgant, meaning Gwrgan's "gwaun".
+Hirwaun (also formerly spelled as Hirwain, Herwain and Hyrwen) derives from two common Welsh toponyms: hir meaning "long" and gwaun (mutated to waun) meaning moorland.
+Thomas Morgan (1887) stated that the correct name is Hirwaun Gwrgant, meaning Gwrgan's "gwaun".
 This name comes from its association with Gwrgan ab Ithel (1033–1070), a king of Morgannwg who is said to have freely given a portion of the gwaun (named "Y Waun Hir") to his poor subjects and all other Welshmen for raising corn, and the breeding of sheep and cattle.
-Morgan further states that in olden times the gwaun extended from Blaengwrach (near Rhydgroes) to Mountain Ash, a length of nearly ten miles.
+Morgan also stated that in olden times the gwaun extended from Blaengwrach (near Rhydgroes) to Mountain Ash, a length of nearly ten miles.